kosl/ihipp-examples/docs/week3.md

 void my_Bcast(void* data, int count, MPI_Datatype datatype, int root, MPI_Comm communicator);
 ~~~

-3. Measure the time of both routines using MPI function `MPI_Wtime`.
+3. Measure the time of both routines using MPI function `MPI_Wtime` when running with 2, 4, 8 processors.
+What do you make of the differences at different scales?

 ~~~c
 double MPI_Wtime(void);